Oral motor control difficulties:

 The abovementioned behaviors are called deviant oral motor behaviors.
 They consist of movements or movement patterns in the mouth that have a negative effect on the teeth, speech, ears and general health.
 These behaviors can elicit or maintain each other.

 They can cause “bad bites” (malocclusion) and lead to speech problems.
 The muscles in the jaw and lips also affect the teeth that are on their way of breaking through or already have broken through.
+This can be caused by tongue-tie, so it’s important to check that and if necessary have a surgery performed.

 what is immature swallowing?